 If you have your heart set on a dark or bold non-neutral paint color, I have a little hack that can help you utilize the color without darkening the room.

-It’s easy, here’s how you do it: select a wall, and use your color to make an accent wall.
-Then you can paint the rest of the room a complementary bright white color.
+Use your bold color on one of the walls in your room for a fun design element in the space.
+Then paint the rest of the room a complementary bright white color.
 This way your room still feels bright, and it draws attention to your feature wall!

 Because of this, Northern light tends to make paint colors look a little cooler than they really are.
 In some cases, it can wash out paint colors.